safetyscore/safetyscore/docs/whitepaper/whitepaper.md

 Unfortunately, this also opens up opportunities for malicious parties to cause potential panic by making false attestations.
-The situation is made worse by the potential for Sybil attacks.
+The situation is made worse by the potential for Sybil attacks [^Dou02].

-We believe this could be addressed by adding an additional field on Viral Tokens to demarcate them as stemming from self-attestations.
-These could have a significantly lower weighting and could only be “valid” if a particular `DailyRiskAccount` also contains Viral Tokens stemming from Health Officials.
+We believe this could be addressed by adding an additional field on Risk Tokens to demarcate them as stemming from self-attestations.
+These could have a significantly lower weighting and could only be “valid” if a particular `DailyRiskAccount` also contains Risk Tokens stemming from Health Officials.

 It could also be further tweaked by the `Aggregation` function depending on the Geo-Region — reflecting the current testing capacity for that area.
 Through